-You can print this certificate on your own printer
+You will be able to print your certificate on your own printer

 1. The eDX100 award has been established to provide an incentive to Amateur Radio operators to use eQSL.cc as their method of QSLing.

 It is not associated with or endorsed by the ARRL in any way.